Skip to main content

 - Dario Amodei, CEO, Anthropic

-The Anthropomorphic Framing
+The Anthropomorphic Marketing Strategy

 This narrative strategy operates across multiple registers simultaneously.
 It feeds into discussions of "model welfare," a concept now embedded in Claude's constitutional guidelines.
-The document explicitly states that **Anthropic** remains uncertain whether Claude warrants moral consideration but believes the question is significant enough to justify caution.
-Such language elevates Claude from software to something potentially deserving ethical protection - a powerful rhetorical move.
+The document explicitly states that Anthropic remains uncertain whether Claude warrants moral consideration but believes the question is significant enough to justify caution.

 By The Numbers